 Therefore, always begin with target audience research first.
 It takes more time, we know, but it can not be ignored.

-Step 2: Systematize and break training materials into modules
+Step 2: Break down the training course into different modules

 - What is the expected outcome of the course?
 Or what will learners gain after completing the course?

 - What skills or knowledge are necessary to achieve that outcome?